-More than 25 percent of today’s natural medicines are derived from plants in the rainforest, and its trees are a valued source of building timber for growing nations.
-Many regions that were once vast stretches of untouched tropics are now plantations that help feed burgeoning populations.
+More than 25 percent of today’s natural medicines are derived from plants in the rainforest and its trees are a valued source of building timber for growing nations.
+Many regions, once vast stretches of untouched tropics, are now plantations that help feed burgeoning populations.

 This schism between civilization and virgin territory needs a bridge, and we can be a part of its construction.
 Ecotourism balances on a blade that can save or destroy.

 How wise is it to encourage travel in a region that sits on the brink of losing sustainability?
 Without awareness of the fragile places in our world, how can we make sure that they are not destroyed?